 - Removing soiled PPE as soon as possible.

-- Cleaning and disinfecting all equipment and work surfaces potentially contaminated with blood or OPIM.
-Note: We use a solution of 1/4 cup chlorine bleach per gallon of water (10% bleach solution).
+- Cleaning and disinfecting all equipment and work surfaces potentially contaminated with blood or OPIM with a 10% solution of chlorine bleach and water, or other listed product.

-- Thorough hand washing with soap and water immediately after providing care or provision of antiseptic towelettes or hand cleanser where hand washing facilities are not available.
+- Thorough hand washing with soap and water immediately after providing care, provision of antiseptic towelettes, or hand cleanser where hand washing facilities are not available.

 - Prohibition of eating, drinking, smoking, applying cosmetics, handling contact lenses, and so on in work areas where exposure to infectious materials may occur.

 - Use of leak-proof labeled containers for contaminated disposable waste or laundry.

 - The employer shall ensure that employees who have contact with contaminated laundry wear protective gloves and other appropriate personal protective equipment.

 - Disposal containers will be discarded by contractual services when they reach 75% capacity.